OTR (convenience store)

 OTR, formerly On the Run, is an Australian chain of petrol stations and convenience stores based in South Australia.
-Unrelated to ExxonMobil's On the Run store branding, the OTR brand was first established in 1999 by the Shahin family (Peregrine Corporation), who were already owning and operating service stations in Adelaide since 1984.
+Unrelated to ExxonMobil's On the Run store branding, the OTR brand was first established in 1999 by the Shahin family (Peregrine Corporation), who had already owned and operated service stations in Adelaide since 1984.
 It owns OTR and Store 24.

 In March 2024, OTR was sold to Viva Energy, which retails Shell-branded fuel in Australia.
 Some Coles Express sites (also owned by Viva Energy) were or will be rebranded as OTR.